 My Grandma Gigi talked with pride when telling us the history of the recipes she handed down to my sister and I. Some came from my Papa’s mother and some from my grandmother’s mother.
 She explained that the recipes from her side of the family came from a professional baker who baked for royalty “in the old country” as she would say.
 Of course, there is no way of knowing this for sure.
 It all sounds so fantastical.
 However, most of the recipes handed down in our family have never been found in print, cookbooks or magazines.
 Believe me, we have looked!

 This traditional German-Hungarian recipe for Snowball Cookies or Russian Teacakes was handed down from my Great-Grandmother Mitzi and I am proud to share my gluten free version as well—which is quite stupendous if I do say so myself.
-When The Big Lug sampled the gluten free version of these scrumptious cookies, he could not believe that they were gluten free.
+When my husband sampled the gluten free version of these scrumptious cookies, he could not believe that they were gluten free.
 That is saying quite a lot because he is quite the cookie connoisseur!

 Just what is it about Snowball Cookies or Russian Teacakes that make them so special?
 I have pondered this quite often over the years whenever I bake them.
 Are they special because they are delectable buttery, nutty, round shortbread cookies?
 Or, do we love them so much because they are covered in confectioners’ sugar and remind us of snowballs and playing in the snow as children?
 Or, is it the nostalgia attached to the experiences in baking with a beloved family member, like a grandmother or special aunt?
 For me, it is all of the above.